vrchatapi/vrchatapi.github.io/content/tutorials/contribute-website.markdown

 ## 2. Starting the local development server

 The website is built with a blogging engine called `Hugo`.
-While we don't use the typical blogging structure, Hugo allows us to include reusable modules such as the Navbar and Footer, and define layouts for pages while writing the main content in Markdown.
-This significantly simplifies maintenance and contributing, as people only have to learn Markdown rather than go digging in HTML.
+While we don't use the typical blogging structure, Hugo allows us to include reusable modules such as the Navbar and Footer and define layouts for pages while writing the main content in Markdown.
+This significantly simplifies maintenance and contributing, as people only must learn Markdown rather than go digging in HTML.

-Hugo is distrubed as a portable binary and is already included in the project, so you don't have to install anything.
+Hugo is distributed as a portable binary and is already included in the project, so you don't have to install anything.
 Simply run the following command at it will start a local webserver on [http://localhost:1313](http://localhost:1313).

 ```bash
 ./hugo.exe server